dataquestio/tutorials/airflow-docker-tutorial/README.md

 cd airflow-docker-tutorial
 ```

-> The `solution` folder contains the complete DAGs for both tutorials.
+> The `part-one` and `part-two` folders contain the complete DAGs for both tutorials.
 > You’ll work primarily in the **airflow-docker-tutorial** directory.

 ### 2. Explore the Setup